-hydrogen within the meaning of point 73(g) cannot be counted a second time under this section;

-- (iii)alternatively, the Member State must ensure that the used electricitybased hydrogen achieves life-cycle greenhouse gas emissions savings of at least 70 % relative to a fossil fuel comparator of 94g CO2eq/MJ and that it originates from fossil-free sources.
+- (i) the hydrogen is produced only in hours in which the marginal generation unit in the bidding zone where the electrolyser is located in the imbalance settlement periods when the electricity is consumed is a fossil-free electricity generation plant.
+Hydrogen produced in such hours and which has already been counted as renewable hydrogen within the meaning of point 81(g) cannot be counted a second time under this section; - alternatively, hydrogen is produced from electricity taken from the grid and the electrolyser produces hydrogen for a number of full load hours equal or lower than the number of hours in which the marginal price of electricity in the bidding zone was set by installations producing fossil-free electricity; hydrogen produced for a number of full load hours equal or lower than the number of hours in which the marginal price of electricity in the bidding zone was set by installations producing renewable electricity and which has already been accounted as renewable hydrogen within the meaning of point 81(g) cannot be counted a second time under this section; - (iii) alternatively, the Member State must ensure that the used electricitybased hydrogen achieves life-cycle greenhouse gas emissions savings of at least 70 % relative to a fossil fuel comparator of 94g CO2eg/MJ and that it originates from fossil-free sources.
 The method to compute the greenhouse gas emissions allocated to the electricity should not lead to an increased consumption of fossil fuel in line with REPowerEU objectives.
 Only the share of the produced hydrogen corresponding to the average share of electricity from fossil-free electricity generation plants, in the country of production, as measured two years before the year in question, can be used for the purpose of this section.
-The share of hydrogen produced in line with the present point corresponding to the average share of electricity from renewable electricity generation plants in the country of production, as measured two years before the year in question, cannot be counted a second time under this section to the extent that it has already been accounted for as renewable hydrogen within the meaning of point 73(g); - i. the aid is granted by 31 December 2023 and is subject to the condition that the installation or equipment to be financed by the investment must be completed and be in full operation within 30 months after the date of granting or within 36 months after the date of granting for investments involving the use of renewable and electricity-based hydrogen fulfilling the conditions of point 73(h).
-Where the deadline for completion and entry into operation is not met, 5 % of the amount of aid awarded must be reimbursed or reduced per month after the first three months of delay, increasing to 10 % per month of delay after the sixth month, unless the delay is due to factors outside the control of the aid beneficiary, and could not reasonably have been foreseen109.
-Where the deadline for completion and entry into operation is respected, aid in the form of repayable advances may be transformed into grants; if not, the repayable advance is to be reimbursed in equal annual instalments within five years after the date of granting the aid; - j. aid may be granted for investments for which works started as of 20 July 2022; for projects started before 20 July 2022, aid may be granted, if it is necessary to significantly accelerate or widen the scope of the investment.
-In such cases, only the additional costs in relation to the acceleration efforts or the widened scope are eligible for aid; - k. the aid must not be granted for merely complying with applicable Union standards110; - 1. the aid must induce the beneficiary to undertake an investment, which it would not undertake, or would carry out in a restricted or different manner, without the aid.
-The Commission considers that, given the exceptional economic challenges that undertakings face due to the current crisis, it is generally the case that in the absence of the aid, beneficiaries would continue their activities without changes, provided that continuing their activities without changes does not entail a breach of Union law;
+The share of hydrogen produced in line with the present point corresponding to the average share of electricity from renewable electricity generation plants in the country of production, as measured two years before the year in question, cannot be counted a second time under this section to the extent that it has already been accounted for as renewable hydrogen within the meaning of point 81(g); - j. the aid is granted by 31 December 2025 and is subject to the condition that the installation or equipment to be financed by the investment must be completed and be in operation within 36 months after the date of granting.
+The scheme should include an effective system of penalties in case this deadline is not met; - k. the aid may be granted for investments for which works started as of 9 March 2023, with the exception of investments eligible under the previous Temporary Crisis Framework for which works may have started as of 20 July 2022; for projects started before 9 March 2023 or 20 July 2022 for investments eligible under the previous Temporary Crisis Framework, aid may be granted, if it is necessary to significantly accelerate or widen the scope of the investment.
+In such cases, only the additional costs in relation to the acceleration efforts or the widened scope are eligible for aid;